-He is one of a few surgeons nationally, and the only surgeon in the East Midlands, who routinely performs laser cataract surgery (Femtosecond laser assisted cataract surgery – femtophaco).
+He is one of a few surgeons nationally, and the only surgeon in the East Midlands, who has experience in performing laser cataract surgery (Femtosecond laser assisted cataract surgery – femtophaco).
 An early adopter of innovative technologies in cataract and refractive surgery, he uses various premium lenses like multifocal lenses, trifocal lenses and accommodative lenses to treat cataract and refractive surgical patients.

 Mr Subramaniam had his initial medical and ophthalmic training in India.
 He relocated to the UK and trained for many years at centres of excellence first in Birmingham then Leicester and finishing as a joint Senior Registrar between Charing Cross and Moorfields Eye Hospitals in London.
 This was followed by advanced sub-speciality training and clinical exposure to cataract surgery and laser eye surgery.

 Mr Subramaniam was amongst the first cohort of Doctors who sat, and passed, the assessment of Competence in Laser refractive Surgery conducted by The Royal College of Ophthalmologists.
 He is now an assessor for competency in laser refractive surgery and routinely performs lasik and lasek procedures and trains junior doctors in ophthalmology, particularly in cataract surgery.
 He has been a member of the Microsurgical Training Faculty of the Royal College of Ophthalmologists for over 10 years.